-We service Federal pacific electric (FPE) breakers
+We service Federal Pacific Electric (FPE) breakers

 Federal Pacific Stab-Lok circuit breaker panels are considered by many, ” defective and unsafe” and an absolute must to be removed if you have one in your home.
 These panels were installed in the 50′s, 60′s, 70′s, and 80′s in many areas throughout the United States and North America.
 An investigation revealed that these panels cause approximately 2800 house fires a year.
 There was no recall for this panel primarily since they are out of business.
 The only state that had a class action lawsuit is New Jersey and there is no funding or grants to help people with the removal of these so you’re on your own.
-We have removed many of these panels due to defective breakers, mains, or just the sale of home.
+We have removed many of these panels due to defective breakers, mains, or just the sale of the home.
 The word is getting out on these panels and they are HUGE red flag amongst realtors, inspectors, and homeowners!
-Due your due diligence and consider this information a warning for you and your families safety.
+Do your due diligence and consider this information a warning for you and your families safety.

 Zinsco Panels may leave homeowners at risk

 In this situation, if a breaker melts to the bus bar of the panel and can no longer adequately trip in case of an overcurrent or short circuit, an extreme amount of power from the outside electrical supply surges into a home’s panel and circuits.
 Once that happens, it cannot be stopped or shut off manually.
 Electricity will burn until it runs out of fuel or the wires melt.
-The panel could overheat and catch fire, causing serious harm to a home and its occupants.
+The panel could overheat and catch fire, causing severe harm to a home and its occupants.